 Alternatively, let Kid President do the talking!

-You may think the end of the ceremony is the end of the road for your involvement in your students’ lives – not so!
+You may think the end of the ceremony is the end of the road for your involvement in your students’ lives.
+Think again.

 As they return to the classroom one last time, it’s a great opportunity to present each student with a special gift.
 If you’re stuck for ideas, we’ve put together these Student Gift Tags – Elementary School Graduation with a special little message to send your students on their way with everything they could need.

-You might even like to suggest to your principal to create a Graduating Class Legacy Mural in your school.
+Consider suggesting to your principal that the school create a Graduating Class Legacy Mural in your school.
 Each student can contribute something unique to the mural as a lasting reminder of their time at the school, and it would be perfect for a visit for graduating seniors for a clap-out ceremony!